celestiaorg/docs/docs/developers/wallets.md

 This category covers different types of wallets available for use on the Celestia network.
-Celestia's ecosystem offers a wide assortment of wallet solutions, providing users and developers options for storing and managing their TIA.
+Celestia's ecosystem offers a wide assortment of wallet solutions, providing users and developers options for storing and managing their tokens.

 From user-friendly interfaces to software binaries, this category will guide you through the offerings in the Celestia wallet space.